jonasblanc/CS-341-Computer-graphics-labs-project/icg_solar_shading/Exercise5-Group9/readme.txt

 **Task 5.2: Implement Phong Lighting**

+In planet.js, we simply computed mat_mvp and mat_model_view using matrix multiplication between the different matrices (projection, view, model) like last week.

+In phong.vert.glsl, we simply computed the different useful vectors.
+First, we compute the direction (camera to vertex in view coordinates) by multiplying the position by the model_view matrix.
+Since the camera is at origin, we don’t need to substract it and thus directly have the right vector.
+We then compute the direction to light by taking the light position minus the vector we computed before.
+We finally compute the normal in camera coordinates using the mat_normals matrix and the position by multiplying it the mvp matrix to have it in the right coordinates.

+In phong.frag.glsl, we use the vectors computed before to implement the phong lightning model.
+We first extract M_[a,d,s] from the texture.
+We then compute l, r and v as we did in the previous week and take care to normalize them.
+Then, we compute the ambiant term.
+If nl is bigger than 0 (light in front of the object), we add the diffuse term and if rv is bigger than 0, we also add the specular term to the color.

 **Task 5.3.1/2: Specularity & Colors**

 We start by extracting the color from the texture for these 3 textures: